EricPolman/react-monorepo-boilerplate/README.md

-# TypeScript React Monorepository Boilerplate
+# TypeScript React Storybook Tailwind Lerna Monorepository Boilerplate

 This repository serves as boilerplate for setting up a React application as a mono repository, using Lerna and Yarn.